farlee2121/DevEssentialsBlog/_drafts/2020-10-23-Schema-and-Selection.md

 ## The Alternative

-Rich Hickey continues to impress me with the way he re-examines the fundamental concepts of and communication though programming languages.
+Rich Hickey continues to impress me with the way he thinks deeply about the fundamental concepts of and communication though programming languages.

 The concept he proposes is the separation of **schema** and **selection**.